luckman212/screencapture-nag-remover/README.md

 ## Use

-Open a Terminal and type:
+Open a Terminal and run:

 ```
 screencapture-nag-remover.sh